 • 810–893 m: flanking alteration of epidote-magnetite-K-feldspar, low relative chalcopyrite and increase in pyrite

-HW-25-009
+HW-25-009 Summary

-HW-25-010
+HW-25-010 Summary

 • 0–196.5 m: potassic alteration with varying amounts of chalcopyrite +/- bornite in wall rock

-• 196.5–268 m: felsic host rock less favourable host, low relative chalcopyrite abundance
+• 196.5–268 m: felsic host rock, less favourable host, low relative chalcopyrite abundance

 • 268–521 m: variable potassic alteration in mixed monzonite and wall rock with chalcopyrite +/- bornite